davidelettieri/davidelettieri.it/_posts/2020-12-25-parsing-polynomials-with-fparsec.md

 ### The parsing

-Let's start with analyzing the type of our parser, we start with a string such as `x+y` or `x-1` and we want an istance of `Expression`.
+Let's start with analyzing the type of our parser, we start with a string such as `x+y` or `x-1` and we want an instance of `Expression`.
 We cannot be sure that the input string will be a correct polynomial expression, for example we could feed into the parser `++` which is not a polynomial.
 A possible type for our parser is `string -> Expression option`.
 This is too far away from the type that FParsec uses for the parser which is

 ```fsharp
 type Parser<'TResult, 'TUserState> = CharStream<'TUserState> -> Reply<'TResult>